aryanindarapu/addiction-info-website/README.md

 With this website, we aim to:
 - Create a one-stop-shop for addiction treatments
 - Help addicts who are looking for it
-- Educate the general public about the effectiveness of different types of addictions
+- Educate the general public about the effectiveness of different types of addiction treatments
 - Eventually get approval from the CDC, NIH, and other government organizations

 ## Current Status